OmarSababha/NETAI/index.md

 - **Accepted Paper**: Our latest paper on [LLM-based curriculum design for mobile networks](https://arxiv.org/abs/2405.18039v1) has been accepted to Proc.
 IEEE/CIC ICCC.

-- **New Intern**: Welcome to Hatim Lucman, who will join for a summer internship.
+- **New Intern**: Welcome to Hatim Lucman, who will join for a summer internship with the [KU-6GRC](https://www.ku.ac.ae/6grc).
 His work will revolve around mobile core research and development

 - **New Associate**: Welcome to Amr Hussien (undergraduate student @KU).
 Amr has strong experience in LLM development and he will join the team on research on LLM for telecom.